Today we celebrate the feast day of the great warrior saint who stood boldly against the heresy of modernism, Pope Saint Pius X.

 It is worth noting that this description of the dire times surrounding the Church was written in 1903.
-One can only wonder how Pope Saint Pius X would describe the horrendous state of affairs the Church finds herself in today.
+One can only wonder how Pope Saint Pius X would describe the horrendous state of affairs Western Civilization is in today.

 However, in order to combat the situation of his time, and we might apply this mission statement to our own, Pope Saint Pius X provides a lucid description of what would motivate his pontificate,